boykopk/task-tracker/README.md

-# React Crash Course 2021 (Task Tracker App)
+# React Task Tracker App
-This is the project from the YouTube crash course.
-It includes the react ui as well as JSON-server for our mock backend
+This project includes the react ui as well as JSON-server for our mock backend

-Usage
+## Usage
 Install dependencies
 npm install
 Run React dev server (http://localhost:3000)